jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_memory.md

 The buffer cache is normally the largest memory cache used by SQL Server.

-(SQL Server 2012 and above) Shows also the amount of memory allocated to Free Pages and Stolen Pages over time.
+SQL Server 2012 and above: Shows also the amount of memory allocated to Free Pages and Stolen Pages over time.

 ### Buffer Cache Page Life Expectancy chart
 This shows the current Page Life Expectancy.

 SQL Server holds recently accessed database pages in a memory area called the Buffer Cache.
 If a SQL process needs to access a database page and that page is already in the buffer cache, then SQL Server does not need to read the page from disk.
 This can save a significant amount of disk I/O and can speed up queries significantly.